England Football Online

 Age Youngest player to score at a European Championship final tournament

-Wayne Rooney was 18 years and 237 days old when he scored twice against Switzerland in Portugal in 2004.
+Wayne Rooney was 18 years and 237 days old when he scored against Switzerland in Portugal in 2004.

 Age Youngest goalkeeper to play at a European Championship final tournament